-2. Speaking
+2. Speaking - spoken production and interaction

 The learner should be able to deal with most situations likely to arise whilst travelling in an area where English is spoken.
 He/she should be able to enter unprepared into conversation on topics that are familiar, of personal interest or pertinent to everyday life (e.g. family, hobbies, work, travel and current events).